-Next, place the anesthetized axolotl under a stereomicroscope [1].
-Measure the length of the limb at the desired stage of regeneration for histolysis [2] and condensing cartilage stages [3].
+Next, place the anesthetized axolotl under a stereomicroscope and measure the length of the limb at the desired stage of regeneration for histolysis [1] and condensing cartilage stages [2].

 Talent placing the anesthetized axolotl under a stereomicroscope.
+This shot was not filmed - we prefer to avoid displaying animal handling.

 SCREEN: Screenshot3_Histolysis-Measurement.mp4 00:00-00:10.